 “And those who believed and whose descendants followed them in faith – We will join with them their descendants, and We will not deprive them of anything of their deeds.
-Every person, for what he earned, is retained…” (Quran 52:21)
+Every person, for what he earned, is retained…” (Surah At-Tur 52:21)

-The respect that parents impart to their children will help them to become respectable, responsible, kind, friendly, obedient, patient, humble and honorable children and human being for their entire life.
+The respect that parents impart to their children will help them to become respectable, responsible, kind, friendly, obedient, patient, humble and honourable children and human beings for their entire life.
 Present yourself as a role model by reciting the Quran regularly; this will encourage children to adopt this habit.
 It will be beneficial to them and will be a sadqa-e-Jaria for you.